sushil2601/javaScript_practise/NODEJS.md

         .For Large Data - Use Streams instead of read/write to avoid memory overload.

+        .Safe limit: A few hundred MB (e.g., 100–500 MB) is okay for most systems without issues.
+        .Streams are preferred for files larger than ~100 MB,

 .Stream :-
         .Streams are objects that allow you to read or write data continuously.
         .Ideal for handling large amounts of data efficiently.